-2. Image analysis: pre-elaboration - segmentation - classification.
-In order to improve the quality and precision of the images, the use of different ad hoc algorithms has been experimented involving the combination of various methodologies (Segmentation; Edge detector; Canny filter; Gaussian filter; Support Vector Machine - SVM).
+- 1. Definition of the flight plan, in terms of Ground Sampling Distance (GDS), overlapping of images and waypoints. - 2.
+Image analysis: preprocessing segmentation classification.
+In order to improve the precision of the image processing and the identification of the investigated element, the use of different cascading algorithms was experimented which involve the combination of different methodologies (segregation; edge detector; Canny filter; Gaussian filter; Support Vector Machine - SVM).

-3. Geo-localization of the data on the Web-Gis platform in order to associate each element of the GIS with coordinates relative to the data implemented in the database.
+3. Geo-localization of data on the GIS platform to associate the coordinates of the data implemented in the database to each element of the GIS.

-Fig. 2.
-Workflow for road safety assessment
+Fig. 1.
+Workflow for road safety assessment.

-The operations were tested on the road with little traffic in the territory of the city of Reggio Calabria (RC), via Reggio Campi, in the Tombarello area, on a low density and traffic area (Fig. 3) and the tests were performed at different flight heights in according to the defined flight plan.
+Fig. 3.
+Workflow automatic system Gis integration.
+The interventions were tested on a very important road in the territory of the city of Messina (ME),

+Sicily, viale Europa, (Fig. 4) and the tests were performed at different flight heights based on the defined flight plan.

-Figure 3.
-Test area; via Reggio Campi, Tombarello area.
-Reggio Calabria (RC)
+Fig. 4.
+Test area; Viale Europa, Messina, (ME), Sicilia, Italia.